Bond versus Stock Portfolio Calculator

 However if personal choice in investing trumps security then there is an argument, through the not inconsiderable stock component in the maximum utility mix, for a portion of the funds to be available to investors to make their own choices.
 However personal choice would lead to a tripling of the risk with only a modest gain.
 The increased volatality could lead to an erosion of wealth through improper choices such as moves out of stock at troughs and reentry near peaks. (many of us may have done that instead of sticking it through an extended bear market till a recovery — I know I have!).
 Given the increased volatality one would need, in a context allowing some choice, a portion backed by government defined benefits to meet the needs of the poor and the financially challenged/illiterate.

 Edit the blue cells in the spreadsheet and enter your data and the calculations in the bottom box of the spreadsheet will refresh.
 Be sure to read the caveats on using this calculator that follows the calculator.
-If you appreciate our efforts and would like to make a voluntary contribution of any amount to help us maintain and improve this site please do so at this link.

 The “optimal” mix, when looking at stocks in combination with bonds, can sometimes favor conservative investments (favoring bonds over stocks), especially for young investors.
 Our investment professionals however tend to recommend a portfolio mix which is sometimes a lot less conservative.
 This is because investment professionals assume that you have a multi-period investment horizon while the Markowitz model is a one period model.
 The investment professional’s argument is that you may lose in the long run with too conservative an investment mix – one bit of advice I have heard is to invest your Age as a percentage in bonds and (100-Age)% in stocks.
 Thus a 25 year old investor would invest 75% in stocks.
 This presumes that you can ‘invest for the long term’ and that you can stomach the churning financial markets till you retire.
 However, if you want to be relatively safe and optimal this coming period then you might choose the Markowitz “optimal” mix.